 Some people love friction pegs.
 Others…hate them.
-Especially, if those pegs were not well fitted to begin with.
-Those struggling with pegs either sell their peghead guitars, or end-up converting to planetary-geared mechanical pegs, or the familiar machine tuners.
+Especially, if those pegs were ill fitted to begin with.
+Those struggling with pegs either sell their peghead guitars, or end-up converting to planetary-geared mechanical pegs, or to machine tuners.

 Finding a piece of Spanish cedar of reasonably similar grain/texture, I tapered it with a matching scarf joint, and glued it to the neck.